Skip to the content.

 1. Per-docket — if the docket’s date_modified hasn’t advanced since the last sync, skip everything.
 No entries API call, no LLM.

-2. Per-entryiter_entries(modified_after=cutoff) filters server-side to entries newer than the local high-water mark.
+2. Per-entryiter_entries(modified_after=cutoff) filters server-side to entries newer than the local last-modified cutoff.

 3. Per-fingerprint — even if an entry comes back, dedup against (docket_id, entry_id, content_fingerprint) skips re-LLM-ing entries whose substantive content didn’t change.